muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 The octet for a big-endian two's complement signed [1,2,4,8] octet integer corresponds to the ASCII/UTF-8 *LATIN SMALL LETTER [D,F,H,J]* character [`d`,`f`,`h`,`j`].

+Note that making special cases of single-octet representations for 100 and 1000 is rationalized by their frequent use in decimalised currencies, where hundredths denominations are very common and thousanths are also used;
+this efficiency mainly is for the benefit of 2-tuple **Fraction** artifacts.

 Examples: